 White Horse Hill

-Not quite in Hawkinge, the Cat & The Custard Pot is in Paddlesworth, but my brother-in-law who lives in Hawkinge has made it his local for many years!
+Not quite in Hawkinge, the Cat & The Custard Pot is in Paddlesworth, but my sister & brother-in-law who lived in Hawkinge made it their local for many years when they were alive!

 Then and Now!
 On the left is the old aerodrome in 1932, and on the right is Churchill School and many houses built on that site recently.
 Churchill School was thus named in recognition of Sir Winston Churchill who was Prime Minister when the Battle of Britain took place, in which the RAF stationed at Hawkinge played a huge role.
 Thanks to Alan Taylor for the photo of the aerodrome on the left.